JMac8132/CrabGameTagModOld/README.md

-Left Alt + K = Toggle Host AFK(Will automatically kill you at the beggining of the round)
+Left Alt + K = Toggle Host AFK(Will automatically kill you at the beginning of the round)

 Practice Mod Keybinds: